ctt-gob-es/oaw/README.md

 * basic.service.properties: Parameters of the mail sent by the diagnostic service
 * check.descriptions.properties: Explanatory texts for problem solving included in the reports
 * check.patterns.properties: Regural expressions and validation patterns

-### Unsatisfied dependencies  in Maven Central

-Some of the links are not available in Maven's central repository.
-They can be downloaded at the following links:1

-* javax.jms:jms:jar:1.1: http://www.java2s.com/Code/Jar/j/Downloadjavaxjms11jar.htm
-* javax.transaction:jta:jar:1.0.1B: http://www.java2s.com/Code/Jar/j/Downloadjta101bjar.htm

-They need to be installed manually: https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html